Villa De Leyva

 More about Casa Terracota: Click this link

 Once we finished the tour in Casa Terracota, we continued our walk to the Paleontology Centre located about 3.5km away.
-During our walk, a guy who’s on his way to work gave us a lift.
-He was super friendly and helpful that he showed us a few places that worth visiting such as the Pozos Azules, the garden and restaurant.
+During our walk, a guy who was on his way to work gave us a lift.
+He was super friendly and helpful and he showed us a few places that were worth visiting such as the Pozos Azules, the garden and the restaurant.

 Centro de Investigaciones Paleontológicas [CIP] Villa De Leyva

-Journey back in time in this Paleontology investigation centre, a place where they study and preserve the long-lost creatures that no longer exist on planet earth.
-The collection of fossils displayed in this place are from the area around Villa De Leyva, and the oldest fossil dated back to five hundred million years ago!
+Journey back in time to this Paleontology investigation centre, a place where they study and preserve the long-lost creatures that no longer exist on planet Earth.
+The collection of fossils displayed in this place was from the area around Villa De Leyva, and the oldest fossil dates back to five hundred million years ago!

 More about CIP: Click this link